sushmamareddy/EduGenQA-Intelligent-Q-A-System-for-E-learning-via-GoogleGenerativeAI-and-Langchain/README.md

 # Usage
-1. Run the Streamlit app by executing: streamlit run main.py
+1. Run the Streamlit app by executing:
+   > streamlit run main.py
-2.The web app will open in your browser.
+2. The web app will open in your browser.

-    To create a knowledebase of FAQs, click on Create Knolwedge Base button.
+    > To create a knowledebase of FAQs, click on Create Knolwedge Base button.
 It will take some time before knowledgebase is created so please wait.
-    Once knowledge base is created you will see a directory called faiss_index in your current folder Now you are ready to ask questions.
+    > Once knowledge base is created you will see a directory called faiss_index in your current folder
+    > Now you are ready to ask questions.
 Type your question in Question box and hit Enter